Nutritionist Kerry Torrens suggests foods to fend off the blues - packed with the nutrients your body needs to make serotonin, the happy hormone.

 Stay healthy and banish hunger pangs with one of these snacks next time you need a nibble...

-High in protective compounds called flavonoids, chocolate with a cocoa content over 70% has been proven to be good for the heart and help lower blood pressure.
+Full of feel-good compounds and high in protective flavonoids, chocolate with a cocoa content of at least 70% has been proven to be good for the heart and help lower blood pressure.
+Choose a product with minimal added sugar – be sure to read labels and enjoy one or two small squares only.

-So handy if you're on the go.
-Ring the changes with dried figs, a fabulous source of iron, potassium, magnesium and calcium.
+Portable and handy if you're on the go.
+Ring the changes with dried figs, a fabulous source of iron, potassium, magnesium and calcium as well as valuable B vitamins.
 Add dried cranberries to yogurt, and snack on dates for their potassium and fibre content.
-Combine with a small handful of nuts for an energising, sustaining snack.
+Combine with a small handful of nuts or seeds for an energising, sustaining snack.

 Have you struggled with the winter blues or do you have a secret weapon when it comes to keeping on top of the colder months?
 Let us know below.